ivaleraM/GLFM/README.md

 ------------
 The folder `demos' contain scripts, as well as Jupiter notebooks, with application examples of the GLFM, including missing data estimation (a.k.a. matrix completion) and data exploratory analysis.

-As an example, the script [`demo_data_exploration_toyImages'](https://github.com/ivaleraM/GLFM/blob/master/demos/python/demo_toy_images.ipynb) generates a small set of images composed by different combinations of four original images plus noise.
+As an example, the script [`demo_toyImages'](https://github.com/ivaleraM/GLFM/blob/master/demos/python/demo_toy_images.ipynb) replicates the example of the IBP linear-Gaussian model in (Griffiths and Ghahramani, 2011). by generating a small set of images composed by different combinations of four original images plus additive Gaussian noise.
 Using the GLFM, we are able to recover the original images seamlessly.

 Other examples include demo_matrix_completion_MNIST, demo_data_exploration_counties, and demo_data_exploration_prostate, available for both in MATLAB and PYTHON.
 For more detail, please visit our [demo website](demos.html).